Explicit conditional bounds for the residue of a Dedekind zeta-function at $s=1$: Introduction

+Since the residue $\kappa_{\K}$ of $\zeta_{\K}(s)$ at $s=1$ encodes important arithmetic information about $\K$ via the class number formula, the bounds for this invariant are naturally interesting.
+Conditionally, we can prove explicit bounds for $\kappa_{\K}$ of the shape

-Until now, the bounds \eqref{eq:OldUs} were the strongest explicit conditional bounds for $\kappa_{\K}$.
-On the other hand, the strongest inexplicit conditional bounds are due to Cho and Kim, who proved that if GRH and the Artin conjecture are true, then
+for suitable functions $c_{\pm}$ that weakly depend on $n_{\K}$ or $|\Delta_{\K}|$.
+Cho and Kim \cite{ChoKim} have proved, as a byproduct of their approach, that if GRH for $\zeta_{\K}$ and the strong Artin conjecture for the quotient $\zeta_\K/\zeta$ are true, then